Defragmentation: Example

 Additionally, the concept of “fragmentation” is not only limited to individual files that have multiple extents on the disk.
-For instance, a group of files normally read in a particular sequence (like files accessed by a program when it is loading, which can include certain DLLs, various resource files, the audio/visual media files in a game) can be considered fragmented if they are not in sequential load-order on the disk, even if these individual files are not fragmented; the read/write heads will have to seek these (non-fragmented) files randomly to access them in sequence.
+For instance, a group of files normally read in a particular sequence (like files accessed by a program when it is loading, which can include certain DLLs, various resource files, or the graphics and audio in a game) can be considered fragmented if they are not in sequential load-order on the disk, even if these individual files are not fragmented; the read–write heads will have to seek these (non-fragmented) files randomly to access them in sequence.
 Some groups of files may have been originally installed in the correct sequence, but drift apart with time as certain files within the group are deleted.
 Updates are a common cause of this, because in order to update a file, most updaters usually delete the old file first, and then write a new, updated one in its place.
 However, most filesystems do not write the new file in the same physical place on the disk.
 This allows unrelated files to fill in the empty spaces left behind.

 Mitigation

 Defragmentation is the operation of moving file extents (physical allocation blocks) so they eventually merge, preferably into one.
 Doing so usually requires at least two copy operations: one to move the blocks into some free scratch space on the disk so more movement can happen, and another to finally move the blocks into their intended place.
 In such a paradigm, no data is ever removed from the disk, so that the operation can be safely stopped even in the event of a power loss.
 The article picture depicts an example.

-To defragment a disk, defragmentation software (also known as a "defragmenter") can only move files around within the free space available.
+To defragment a disk, defragmentation software (also known as a "defragmenter") can only move files within the free space available.
 This is an intensive operation and cannot be performed on a filesystem with little or no free space.
 During defragmentation, system performance will be degraded, and it is best to leave the computer alone during the process so that the defragmenter does not get confused by unexpected changes to the filesystem.
 Depending on the algorithm used it may or may not be advantageous to perform multiple passes.
 The reorganization involved in defragmentation does not change logical location of the files (defined as their location within the directory structure).

 Besides defragmenting program files, the defragmenting tool can also reduce the time it takes to load programs and open files.
 For example, the Windows 9x defragmenter included the Intel Application Launch Accelerator which optimized programs on the disk by placing the defragmented program files and their dependencies next to each other, in the order in which the program loads them, to load these programs faster.
 In Windows, a good defragmenter will read the Prefetch files to identify as many of these file groups as possible and place the files within them in access sequence.